Why it matters that your favorite Christian artist says they don’t want to be called a Christian artist.

 “The classic example of this is the Christian musician, who wants to go and do music so that through becoming the most popular music star of our day, he or she can then have a platform for the gospel.
 It’s a classic bait and switch.
 I will be all that the world desires so that I can become incredibly popular in the world and then once I am enthroned and the world is worshipping me, I will flip the script and tell them about Jesus.
 And of course then, the world will be saved.
 Is that what we see in the new testament?
 Is that what we see from the apostle Paul?
 I would argue that it is not.”
 (Source)

-Some musicians have complained that labeling their music “Christian” then implies that a song can be “saved” or “born again” and therefor, since a song cannot be, the song cannot be Christian.
+Some musicians have complained that labeling their music “Christian” then implies that a song can be “saved” or “born again” and therefor, since a song cannot be either of these, the song cannot be Christian.

 As John Foreman of Switchfoot once stated: